Decay of the Weyl curvature in expanding black hole cosmologies: Global redshift effect

 \subsection{Global redshift estimate}

 In this Section we will show that the energy on $\Sigma_r$ associated to the current $P^M[W]$ decays uniformly in $r$.
-The decay mechanism lies in the expansion of the spacetime --- as manifested in our assumptions, in particular $\tr\chi>0$, and $\tr\chib>0$ --- and results in the positivity of the $K^M$, which we have proven in Section~\ref{sec:redshift:vectorfield}.
+The decay mechanism lies in the expansion of the spacetime --- as manifested in our assumptions, in particular $\tr\chi>0$, and $\tr\chib>0$ --- and results in the positivity of the $K^M$: In Section~\ref{sec:redshift:vectorfield} we have proven that $K_+^M$ is positive, and in this section we will show that $K_-^M$ is an error which can be absorbed in $K_+^M$.

 In order to exploit the positivity of $K_+[W]$ in the bulk term --- in comparison to the flux terms associated to $ P^M[W]$ --- we need a version of the coarea formula: We foliate the spacetime domain $\mathcal{D}$ by the level sets of $r(u,v)=c$, and first note that we have already calculated the normal separation of the leaves in Lemma~\ref{lemma:normal:r}: